Emma Frost: Earth-889

-In Earth-889, a steampunk era, Emmeline Frost leads the "X-Society" which consists of herself, Scott, Beast, and Logan.
+An alternate version of Emma Frost appears on Earth-889.
+A steampunk era, Emmeline Frost leads the "X-Society" which consists of herself, Scott, Beast, and Logan.
 The X-Society is heralded as a society of adventurers and called upon by the New Albion (an antiquated name for California) police to assist and investigate various occurrences.
 Emma consistently refuses Scott's proposals of marriage citing class differences and her desire to avoid "tedious scandal".
-During an investigation of parallel events of those in Astonishing X-Mens Earth-616, the X-Society pursue Subject X, who causes the Hindenburg disaster and the X-Society are blamed for the deaths of its passengers.
+During an investigation of parallel events of those in Astonishing X-Men's Earth-616, the X-Society pursue Subject X, who causes the Hindenburg disaster and the X-Society are blamed for the deaths of its passengers.
 In response, the government places the X-Society under house arrest, causing Emma to consider moving away to Europe and accepting Scott's offer of marriage.
 She later reappears in the Astonishing X-Men story "Exalted".
 She is one of many mutants captured across different universes by a deluded version of Charles Xavier known as Savior.
 The mutants are used as living batteries to keep Savior's Earth from breaking apart, a process which eventually kills them.
 Emmeline is revealed to have accepted Scott "Scottie" Summer's marriage proposal in her home dimension, but the X-Society were all captured by Savior.
 Scottie died in the energy machine and Emmeline regrets having never told Scott how much she loved him.
 She and the remaining alternate reality X-Men escape from the machine and join the captured 616-Universe Cyclops in stopping Savior.
 They send Cyclops back to his home universe and decide to find a way to fix the Earth now that Savior's energy machine has been destroyed.
 Forming a new team, Emmeline and the other dimensionally-displaced X-Men were part of the 2012 title X-Treme X-Men, written by Greg Pak.

 Exiles

-In a reality visited by the Exiles, Warlock's techno-organic virus and the Legacy virus interacted in a way to cause 75% of the population to turn into techno-organic beings known as Vi-Locks, including humans and super-beings.
+An alternate version of Emma Frost appears in a reality visited by the Exiles.
+Warlock's techno-organic virus and the Legacy virus interacted in a way to cause 75% of the population to turn into techno-organic beings known as Vi-Locks, including humans and super-beings.
 The remaining heroes banded together to fight the Vi-Locks and find a cure.
 Emma, while using a wheelchair, served as the heroes' chief means of communication by using her telepathy, since all other forms of communication were monitored by the Vi-Locks.